Rodney Perkins: Business activities

 Perkins’ research and career as an entrepreneur has mainly focused on the field of otology.
 He is the founder of the California Ear Institute at Stanford and a founder or cofounder of Soundhawk, Collagen Corporation, Laserscope, ReSound, Novacept, Pulmonx, Sound ID, EarLens, and DFine Inc. Three of these companies have been taken public.

 Perkins is the founder of three public companies: Collagen Corporation (collagen-based implant materials), Laserscope (surgical lasers), and ReSound Corporation (high tech signal processing hearing devices).
 He is also the founder and Chairman of Novacept (women's health), sold to Cytyc Corporation, Sound ID (hearing science), Pulmonx (interventional pulmonology and emphysema treatment), and was Chairman of Surgrx (electrosurgical instrumentation), which was sold to Ethicon Endo-Surgery, a division of Johnson & Johnson, in 2008.

 Currently, Perkins is founder, Director and CMO of Earlens Corporation, which is developing what it hopes will be a new method of sound transduction for hearing improvement.
-Perkins is co-founder and Chairman of Procept, a company developing a biorobotic minimally invasive solution for benign prostatic hypertrophy.
+Perkins is co-founder and Chairman of Procept, a company developing a biorobotic minimally invasive solution for benign prostatic hyperplasia.